chele0630/Team3_Project1/README.md

 ## coding style

-Jupyter notebooks will be used
+Jupyter notebooks will be used.

+List of dependencies

    * import matplotlib.pyplot as plt
    * import pandas as pd
    * import numpy as np
    * import requests
    * import time
    * import pprint
    * from citipy import citipy
    * import gmaps
    * import gmaps.datasets

 ## API Calls